 Why is Whole Wheat Banana Bread Healthy?

 Whole wheat is healthier because it includes the bran.
-That bran has fiber in it and we all know the health benefits of added fiber in our diets.
+That bran has fiber in it and we all know the benefits of added fiber in our diets.
 That’s one reason this whole wheat banana bread is healthier than a typical recipe.
 That said, I’ve also reduced the sugar content too.

-Honestly, I was so happy when I decided to make a banana bread with whole wheat flour.
+Honestly, I was so happy when I decided to make banana bread with whole wheat flour.
 I love the idea of making this moist quick bread a little bit healthier!

 Truth be told, I think this is the best ever banana bread!
 But don’t tell my other vegan banana bread recipe.
 It’s pretty good too!
 I think you could set the two side-by-side, and you wouldn’t be able to tell this one is the healthier, low sugar, whole wheat version.
 That’s impressive!

 If your bananas are not ripe, there’s an easy trick to get yellow bananas ready for banana bread — bake them!
 Here’s how you do it.
 Place unpeeled, individual bananas on a baking sheet and bake for approximately 30 minutes at 300°F. The first thing you’ll notice is that the outside of the banana skins will turn black.
 That’s a good sign they’re getting tender and sweet inside.